-- Beta testing could be proven a failure in case of poor test management as it is performed outside the office premises and keeping a track of every tester of their performance and timely response is one of the most difficult tasks.
+- It could be proven a failure in case of poor test management as it is performed outside the office premises, and keeping track of every tester of their performance and timely response is one of the most difficult tasks.

 - It seems to be useless and a waste of time if the unstable/ under development product is released to the testing team.

 - Receiving feedback from the end-users and understanding their different points of view is very important.
-If no proper feedback is received and no improvements are done according, beta testing would be useless.
+If no proper feedback is received and no improvements are done according, it would be useless.

-- Sometimes, beta testing takes a lot of time which may cause a delay in the release of software and hence affects the project deadlines.
+- Sometimes, it takes a lot of time which may cause a delay in the release of software and hence affects the project deadlines.

-- Finding the right beta users having a good knowledge of how to use the product and its features is challenging in the market.
+- Finding the right beta users with a good knowledge of how to use the product and its features is challenging.

-The above description clearly explains what is beta testing and its importance in the IT world.
-In the end, customer satisfaction is what matters and beta testing helps in gathering customer feedback before releasing the product in the real market.
-There is no use of releasing the product early if the customer does not like it, in order to fill that gap between the testing in restricted environment (with the developers and testers of same software) and testing in real environment without any restrictions (with the end uses not involved before in that software) beta testing serves as a bridge.
+The above description clearly explains what beta testing and its importance in the IT world is.
+In the end, customer satisfaction is what matters, and beta testing helps in gathering customer feedback before releasing the product in the real market.
+There is no use of releasing the product early if the customer does not like it in order to fill that gap between the testing in a restricted environment (with the developers and testers of the same software) and testing in a real environment without any restrictions (with the end uses not involved before in that software) beta testing serves as a bridge.

 This is a guide to Beta Testing.
 Here we discuss what is beta testing along with the advantages and disadvantages.
 You can also go through our other suggested articles to learn more –